 To achieve the ghost mannequin effect, you need to remove the background of the images using a software like Photoshop.
 Afterwards, place the clothing’s front side on top of the back side.
 That’s it!
 You have achieved the ghost mannequin/invisible mannequin effect!

-For the 360 effect, you simply erase the mannequin as well as background from the rotated shots.
+For the 3D effect, you simply erase the mannequin as well as background from the rotated shots.
 Then you just place these rotated images alongside the front and back images in your ecommerce website, giving a rotatable 3D vibe.
 You can outsource ghost mannequin services to eliminate bottlenecks.
 A professional outsource photo editing service should at a minimum deliver images with in 24 hours.